HotSwap: Enabling Live Dependency Sharing in Serverless Computing: HotSwap Design

+This section introduces HotSwap, a prototype system for cross-function cold-start optimization.
+HotSwap leverages the power of a shared dependency pool, enabling significant performance gains for providers.
+A single global shared dependency pool for all users is implemented for cross-function optimization.
+Hence, a single pre-initialized dependency image from the pool can benefit multiple users whose functions share a single common dependency.
+In general, the pool contains several pre-initialized dependency images for popular runtimes and packages (e.g., NumPy, torch, etc.).
+Thus, the cloud provider supports such a dependency pool for all users.

-This section introduces WarmSwap, a prototype system for enabling ``live dependency image'' on serverless platforms.
-WarmSwap is motivated by the goal of improving the cold start by skipping the dependency loading phase.
-WarmSwap enables a serverless function container to seamlessly migrate the dependency image of its \emph{pre-initialized} software dependencies from a provider's worker node.
-For example, assume there is a serverless function based on Python and numpy.
-The function can use pre-initialized memory pages of Python and numpy through migration.
-This eliminates the otherwise large runtime overhead of first initializing Python and numpy.
+HotSwap enables a serverless function container to seamlessly migrate the dependency image of its \emph{pre-initialized} software dependencies from a provider's worker node.
+For example, assume there is a serverless function based on NumPy.
+The function can use pre-initialized memory pages of NumPy through migration.
+This eliminates the otherwise large runtime overhead of first initializing NumPy.

-WarmSwap leverages the power of a shared dependency pool, enabling significant performance gains for providers.
-Even though individual functions differ, multiple users whose functions have a common dependency can benefit from the same pre-initialized dependency image from the pool.
-The cloud provider can then support such a dependency pool for all serverless users.
-In general, the pool contains several pre-initialized dependency images for popular runtimes and packages (e.g., Python + numpy, Python + torch, etc.).

-We first provide an overview of the system's architecture in Section~\ref{sec:design_overview}, highlighting the key components and their interactions.
-Next, we detail the implementation of each WarmSwap component, including the generation of the pool of dependency images in Section~\ref{sec:dependencies_pool} and the design choices of migration in Section~\ref{sec:lazy_migration}.
-Finally, Section~\ref{sec:implementation} describes the implementation.